wp-plugins/link-to-bible/readme.txt

 You can hereby choose from many different bible-versions in different languages.
 (See http://www.bibleserver.com/webmasters/index.php for all availabe languages and versions.)

-Bibleserver.com detects language-specifc the most common notations of bible-references.
+Bibleserver.com detects language-specific the most common notations of bible-references.

 = Notes =
 - This plugin uses the webservice of bibleserver.com